gordon-cs/sp2018-The-Eureka-Project/README.md

 # 4. Create-React-Native-App
 Then, to create a new app, we will this command in our project directory (https://github.com/react-community/create-react-native-app):
-> create-react-native-app forwords --scripts-version 1.14.0

-(1.14.10 is the version of the package "react-native-scripts" that is the engine that runs out RN app while in development.
-You can find this package in the package.json file)

-> cd forwords

-> yarn start

-> expo init
+> expo init forwords
 (This is purely JavaScript, with no ios or android directories.)

+> cd forwords/

 > npm start

+> yarn start

 # 5. Express
 Express is a web application framework for web/mobile applications (https://expressjs.com/en/starter/installing.html)